-For a person anywhere at ground, the maximum RF exposure level due to the proposed Verizon operation is calculated to be 0.12 mW/cm2, which is 23% of the applicable public exposure limit.
-The maximum calculated level at the second-floor elevation of any nearby building is 34% of the public exposure limit.
-The maximum calculated level at the second-floor elevation of any nearby residence† is 27% of the public limit.
+For a person anywhere at ground, the maximum RF exposure level due to the proposed Verizon operation is calculated to be 0.12 mW/cm2, which is 22% of the applicable public exposure limit.
+The maximum calculated level at the second-floor elevation of any nearby building is 31% of the public exposure limit.
+The maximum calculated level at the second-floor elevation of any nearby residence† is 24% of the public limit.
 It should be noted that these results include several "worst-case" assumptions and therefore are expected to overstate actual power density levels from the proposed operation.
 Levels are calculated to exceed the applicable exposure limits on the roof of the subject building, in front of the antennas.

-Recommended Compliance Measures
+Recommended Mitigation Measures

 It is recommended that the roof access hatch be kept locked, so that the Verizon antennas are not accessible to unauthorized persons.
 To prevent occupational exposures in excess of the FCC guidelines, it is recommended that appropriate RF safety training, to include review of personal monitor use and lockout/tagout procedures, be provided to all authorized personnel who have access to the roof, including employees and contractors of Verizon and of the property owner.
-No access within 62 feet directly in front of the Verizon antennas themselves, such as might occur during certain maintenance activities on the face of the screen wall, should be allowed while the pertinent antennas are in operation, unless other measures can be demonstrated to ensure that occupational protection requirements are met.
-It is recommended that boundary lines be marked on the roof with orange paint to identify areas within which exposure levels are calculated to exceed the FCC occupational limits by 10 times, as shown in Figure 3.
-It is recommended that explanatory signs[‡] be posted at the roof access hatch, at the boundary lines, and on the cylindrical enclosures, readily visible from any angle of approach to persons who might need to work within that distance.
+No access within 62 feet directly in front of the Verizon antennas themselves, such as might occur during certain maintenance activities on the roof of the building, should be allowed while the pertinent antennas are in operation, unless other measures can be demonstrated to ensure that occupational protection requirements are met.
+It is recommended that boundary lines be marked on the roof with yellow and orange paint, to identify areas within which exposure levels are calculated to exceed the FCC occupational limit and to exceed that limit by 10 times, respectively, as shown in Figure 3.
+It is recommended that explanatory signs[‡] be posted at the roof access hatch, at the boundary lines, and on the cylindrical enclosures in front of the antennas, readily visible from any angle of approach to persons who might need to work within that distance.